What/Who is AASHTO?

 AASHTO member departments (State DOT's) are recipients of NTPEP reports and each State DOT maintains prerogative to use the test data, as it suits their needs.
 As such, a State DOT requiring the AASHTO specification, may or may not also require the products be tested according to NTPEP guidelines.

 While many State DOT's have adopted AASHTO M288 standards, many unfortunately combine them with their own specifications or require their own testing in addition to NTPEP.

 How AASHTO M288 Works

-M288-06 covers six geotextile applications: Subsurface Drainage, Separation, Stabilization, Permanent Erosion Control, Sediment Control and Paving Fabrics.
-However, AASHTO M288-06 is not a design guideline.
+AASHTO M288-17 “Table 1 Geotextile Strength Property Requirements” covers the required strength properties for six standard geotextile applications: Subsurface Drainage, Separation, Stabilization, Permanent Erosion Control, Sediment Control and Enhancement.
+However, AASHTO M288-17 is not a design guideline.
 It is the engineer's responsibility to choose a geotextile for the application that takes into consideration site-specific soil and water conditions.
-When site conditions are unknown, engineers can refer to AASHTO M288-06 Survivability Default Classes for guidance.
+When site conditions are unknown, engineers can refer to AASHTO M288-17 Survivability Default Classes for guidance.

-Below is a link to a list of US Fabrics geotextiles that satisfy the AASHTO M288-06 specifications.
+Temporary Silt Fence, Paving Fabrics and Reinforced Soil application requirements are discussed in separate sections.
+Below is a link to a list of US Fabrics geotextiles that satisfy the AASHTO M288-17 specifications.
 This web page is provided as a source of basic information on AASHTO specifications.
 Products and specifications can change without notice.
 Always verify the geotextile meets the specification for the specific project you are bidding.